stelabrego/stel-codes/README.md

 # stelcodes.dev-website

 This website is intended to promote my professional software developer career.
 I decided to make a static website that looked like an Mac OS 9 desktop.
 I'm happy with the result.
 I loved using Stasis to create my own static site generator.
 I ported this site from a Hugo project I made while I was taking classes at college.
 So I wanted to see if I could recreate the great parts about Hugo in Clojure while also enjoying the absolute luxury of writing html with Hiccup.
 I literally can't go back to writing raw html strings in templating languages anymore.
-I'm spoiled rotten.
+I'm spoiled. 😇

-I'm something of a static site generator nerd I think.
+I love to play with static site generators.
 I started using Hugo and got hooked.
 I wrote a blog piece about a fun Hugo experiment.
 You can check out my hugo projects at https://stel.codes/tags/hugo.
 Hopefully that works!
 Because that's what the code inside this repository makes possible.
 Adding a tag system felt like an accomplishment.
 I was recreating Hugo features!

 Another great Hugo feature is a hot reloading browser preview.
 Setting this up was crucial.
 I need a fast workflow to develop a stylish and functional UI.
 Feedback loop?
 Is that what they call that?